Mahatma Gandhi: Non-co-operation

-Salt Satyagraha (Salt March)
+Salt Satyagraha (Salt March/Civil Disobedience Movement)

-After his early release from prison for political crimes in 1924, over the second half of the 1920s Gandhi continued to pursue swaraj.
+After his early release from prison for political crimes in 1924, Gandhi continued to pursue swaraj over the second half of the 1920s.
 He pushed through a resolution at the Calcutta Congress in December 1928 calling on the British government to grant India dominion status or face a new campaign of non-cooperation with complete independence for the country as its goal.
-After his support for World War I with Indian combat troops, and the failure of Khilafat movement in preserving the rule of Caliph in Turkey, followed by a collapse in Muslim support for his leadership, some such as Subhas Chandra Bose and Bhagat Singh questioned his values and non-violent approach.
+After Gandhi's support for World War I with Indian combat troops, and the failure of Khilafat Movement in preserving the rule of Caliph in Turkey, followed by a collapse in Muslim support for his leadership, some such as Subhas Chandra Bose and Bhagat Singh questioned his values and non-violent approach.
 While many Hindu leaders championed a demand for immediate independence, Gandhi revised his own call to a one-year wait, instead of two.

 The British did not respond favourably to Gandhi's proposal.
 British political leaders such as Lord Birkenhead and Winston Churchill announced opposition to "the appeasers of Gandhi" in their discussions with European diplomats who sympathised with Indian demands.
 On 31 December 1929, an Indian flag was unfurled in Lahore.
 Gandhi led Congress in a celebration on 26 January 1930 of India's Independence Day in Lahore.
 This day was commemorated by almost every other Indian organisation.
 Gandhi then launched a new Satyagraha against the British salt tax in March 1930.
-Gandhi sent an ultimatum in the form of a letter personally addressed to Lord Irwin, the viceroy of India, on 2 March.
-Gandhi condemned British rule in the letter, describing it as "a curse" that "has impoverished the dumb millions by a system of progressive exploitation and by a ruinously expensive military and civil administration...It has reduced us politically to serfdom."
+He sent an ultimatum in the form of a letter personally addressed to Lord Irwin, the viceroy of India, on 2 March.
+Gandhi condemned British rule in the letter, describing it as "a curse" that "has impoverished the dumb millions by a system of progressive exploitation and by a ruinously expensive military and civil administration...
+It has reduced us politically to serfdom."
 Gandhi also mentioned in the letter that the viceroy received a salary "over five thousand times India's average income."
 In the letter, Gandhi also stressed his continued adherence to non-violent forms of protest.